KingAbad/Autonomous_Cart_2/readme.md

 * RGB led
 * Breadboard
 * Arduino IDE
+* Arduino

 **Step by step guide**
-* Open the Arduino IDE
+* Open the Arduino IDE.
 * Plug in your Arduino Nano (used by me) in your laptop.
-* Start building your circuit (open my schematic)
+* Start making your circuit (open my schematic).
 * Copy and paste the my .ino code in your IDE.
-* Look if you have the right board selected
+* Look if you have the right board selected.
-* Also select the right serial COM port ypur Arduino is connected to
+* Also select the right serial COM port your Arduino is connected to.
-* Upload the code into your Arduino and it should work
+* Upload the code into your Arduino and it should work.

-**Note**
+**Note:**
  You have to change the UID of mine tag to the UID of your tag.
 To know this UID open one of the simple RFID-RC522 reading examples in the Arduino IDE.
 </details>